-You may also wish to consider attending a ‘More than Meds’ course.
+You may also wish to consider attending a ‘Health Hive’ course.
 This will be co-led by myself and a Bristol based psychiatrist – Dr Shirley Gracias.
 The course will include natural approaches to emotional wellbeing and include practical tips about how food can support your mood.
 We will also be teaching calming stress-reduction exercises.
 Advice will also be given about natural ways to cut down on anti-depressant medication (in communication with your medical team).
 This course will enable you to talk an active role to positively improve your emotional wellbeing.
 See blog for further details or call Helen FFI

 Why seek support from Helen?

 I have considerable experience in working with people to improve the symptoms of: stress, low mood, anxiety and eating issues (anorexia and bulimia nervosa, binge and other restrictive eating disorders).
 I first worked with people with eating disorders in 1987-1990 in an eating disorder clinic.